Hybrid LLM Routing for Efficient App Feedback Classification: Introduction

 \section{Introduction}

-In recent years, the number of available mobile applications in app stores has rapidly increased~\cite{chen}.
-As of the second quarter of 2024, approximately 2.26 million apps were available on Google Play~\cite{gplay_stat} and 1.55 million on the App Store~\cite{appstore_stat}.
-With thousands of similar apps vying for user attention, developers face intense competition to attract and retain users~\cite{noei}.
-As a result, accurately identifying and understanding user needs and preferences and addressing existing app issues are essential for developers to succeed in this competition~\cite{Gu}.

-Users can share and discuss their feedback with each other or with developers through various platforms, such as app stores, forums, issue tracking systems, and social media platforms~\cite{Devin,Nayebi,Tizard,Abedini}.
+Users can share and discuss their feedback with each other or with developers through various platforms, such as app stores, forums, issue tracking systems, and social media platforms~\cite{Devin, Nayebi, Tizard, Abedini}.
 These platforms serve as rich repositories of user requirements, and analyzing their content offers valuable insights that can aid developers in maintaining and improving their apps~\cite{Malgaonkar}.
-In recent years, substantial research has focused on identifying, classifying, and prioritizing requirements extracted from these sources, yielding promising results~\cite{Iacob,Guzman,Gao,Villarroel,Stanik}.
-However, many of these approaches, which depend on supervised learning to achieve optimal results, face a critical limitation: ``\emph{the lack of sufficiently labeled datasets}''~\cite{Dabrowski}.
-The difficulty of the labeling process often results in relatively small and limited labeled datasets~\cite{Dabrowski}.
-This limitation threatens the generalizability of these approaches and hinders their practical application~\cite{Dabrowski}.
-Devine et al.~\cite{Devin} highlighted that the available datasets fail to deliver the expected performance in prediction on unseen datasets.
-Although efforts have been made to address this issue, it remains an open challenge that requires further research and investigation~\cite{Dabrowski}.
+In recent years, substantial research has conducted on identifying and classifying requirements extracted from these sources, yielding promising results~\cite{Iacob,Guzman,Gao,Villarroel,Stanik}.
+Transformer-based models demonstrated state-of-the-art performance in feedback classification~\cite{Hadi}.
+However, trained models fail to deliver the expected accuracy in prediction on unseen datasets~\cite{Devin}.
+This issue threatens the generalizability of these approaches and hinders their practical application~\cite{Dabrowski}.
+Although efforts have been made to address this issue, it remains an open challenge that requires further research and investigation~\cite{Dabrowski,Devin,Abedini}.